cdapio/coopr/docs/docs/source/guide/superadmin/chef-solo-automator-plugin.rst

 Best Practices
 ==============

-* Cask Coopr is designed to use attribute-driven cookbooks.
+* Coopr is designed to use attribute-driven cookbooks.
 All user-defined attributes are specified in Coopr primitives.
-Recipes that use Chef server capabilities like discovery and such do not operate well with Cask Coopr.
+Recipes that use Chef server capabilities like discovery and such do not operate well with Coopr.
 * Separate the install, configuration, initialization, starting/stopping, and deletion logic of your cookbooks into granular recipes.
 This way Coopr services can often be defined with a 1:1 mapping to recipes.
-Remember that Cask Coopr will need to install, configure, initialize, start, stop, and remove your services, each independently through a combination of run-list and attributes.
+Remember that Coopr will need to install, configure, initialize, start, stop, and remove your services, each independently through a combination of run-list and attributes.
 * Use wrapper cookbooks in order to customize community cookbooks to suit your needs.
 * Remember to declare cookbook dependencies in metadata.